-Usability - AI-enabled front-ends are falling into the hands of consumers, improving decision making and management of DePIN networks and tokens.
+Usability - Al-enabled front-ends are falling into the hands of consumers, improving decision making and management of DePINs and tokens.
 (Demand)

 Privacy & Security - Since the diffusion Gen Al across billions of users globally, the concerns with privacy and security of data and services has drastically increased, leading to more user exploration for alternative solutions.
 (Demand)